wjw465150/Groovy_Recipes/Groovy_Recipes(Groovy食谱)5_6章节.md

 backup/arrow.jpg
 backup/big_image_thumb.jpg
 ```
 Ant offers a quirky little attribute called flatten on the <copy> task.
 Let’s assume you have files in images, images/icons, and images/thumbnails.
-If you want to consolidate them all to the backup directory without preserving the nested directory structure, you set the flatten attribute to true.
-Of course, bear in mind that you run the risk of filename collisions when you copy from many different directories into a single one.
+If you want to consolidate them all to the backup directory without preserving the nested directory structure, you set the flatten attribute to true.
+Of course, bear in mind that you run the risk of filename collisions when you copy from many different directories into a single one.
 Remember to set the overwrite attribute appropriately.

 ### 6.7 Moving/Renaming Files
 ```groovy